When life and learning happen online, know how to stay safe

 - Change your password every three to six months.
 If you suspect your password has been compromised, change it immediately.

-- Opt in to multi-factor authentication (MFA) to give your accounts an added layer of security.
+- Students should consider opting in to multi-factor authentication (MFA) to give your accounts an added layer of security.

 Learn more about how to keep yourself and your data safe by visiting Concordia’s IT Security webpage.